Cyclic isogenies of elliptic curves over fixed quadratic fields: Generalising Mazur's strategy to number fields

 \begin{lemma} We have

 \end{lemma}

 \begin{proof} The set of integers $N$ which are minimally finite for \emph{every} number field must have the property that $X_0(N)(K)$ is finite for every number field $K$, but for every proper divisor $d \mid N$, $X_0(d)(K)$ is infinite.
-If $N$ is prime, then this latter condition is empty, and we find that the genus of $X_0(N)$ must be greater than $1$.
-Condition \ref{item:isog_prim_support} then implies that $N$ must be one of $37$, $43$, $67$ and $163$.
-For composite $N$, by considering the genera of $X_0(N)$ and $X_0(d)$, one sees that the set of such levels $N$ is precisely the subset of the composite integers identified by Mazur as being minimal of positive genus, with the further restriction that $X_0(N)$ does not have genus $1$.
+By considering the genera of $X_0(N)$ and $X_0(d)$, one sees that the set of such levels $N$ is precisely the subset of the composite integers identified by Mazur as being minimal of positive genus, with the further restriction that $X_0(N)$ does not have genus $1$.
 Mazur's list is given as

-from which one obtains $\AMF$ as in the statement above. \end{proof}
+from which one obtains $\AMFC$ as in the statement above. \end{proof}

-Next, we describe a procedure which allows one to determine the $\MF(K)$ for a given number field $K$.
-This procedure is an algorithm if one assumes the Birch-Swinnerton--Dyer conjecture, as the only issue that stops it from being an algorithm unconditionally is the computation of the rank of elliptic curves over $\Q$ in step \ref{step:1} below.
-This procedure works very quickly in practice and in the vast majority of cases gives an unconditionally true result, hence we will refer to it as an algorithm.
+Next, we describe a procedure which allows one to determine $\MFC(K)$ for a given number field $K$.

 \begin{proof}